-Learning human physiology first however, and understanding the physics at play, can be a massive help when studying other organisms!
+Learning human physiology first, however, and understanding the physics at play, can be a massive help when studying other organisms!

 Does physiology have lab?

-Most physiology courses have lab.
+Most physiology courses have a lab.

-As it’s an experimental science, meaning that it’s under constant examination via research, lab is very important in the subject.
+As it’s an experimental science, meaning that it’s under constant examination via research, the lab is very important in the subject.
 Doing experiments, and seeing the laws of physics in action, can help you get a better appreciation (and hopefully understanding) of physiology too.